All you need to know about telephones and internet: making calls, owning a phone, using and getting internet, and more.

 Due to different technologies, mobile phones from your home country may not work in Japan.
 Most importantly, there is no GSM network, so GSM phones do not work.
 There are two things that are required for your telephone to work:

 - Compatibility with the Japanese mobile phone network – The only foreign phones that work in Japan are some 3G models, however the number of compatible phones is increasing.
-Contact your service provider for details concerning your particular phone.
+Contact your service provider for details concerning your particular phone if you intend to use it while in Japan.

-- International roaming plan or rental SIM card – With an international roaming plan (from your home service provider) you use your own phone and number, but are charged international roaming rates which tend to be expensive.
+- International roaming plan or rental SIM card – With an international roaming plan (from your home service provider) you use your own phone and number, but are charged international roaming rates which tend to be expensive, even with a plan worked into your contract.
 Alternatively, with a rental SIM card (from a Japanese provider) you use your own phone with a Japanese phone number and lower rates.
+The sizes may be different from the SIM in your phone, so be sure to check before buying it.
+Generally, if the service provider is offering a rental SIM service, they also will sell a product that you can insert the SIM into to adjust it to a larger sized slot.

 Do Japanese phones work outside of Japan?